A Data-Driven Defense against Edge-case Model Poisoning Attacks on Federated Learning: Experimental Results

-We also conducted experiments by varying known clean examples ($D_{clean}$) and actual fraction of poisoned points (here we have set $\beta$ same as actual fraction of poisoned points) as shown in Table \ref{tab:diff_beta_D_clean}.
-We can see that LearnDefend can work with as few as 5 poisoned examples ($\beta$ = 0.01).
-Same study on CIFAR-10 Southwest is shown in Table \ref{tab:diff_beta_southwest}.
+We also conducted experiments by varying known clean examples ($D_{clean}$) and actual fraction of poisoned points in the Appendix (Table \ref{tab:diff_beta_D_clean}, \ref{tab:diff_beta_southwest}).
 We see that ASR corresponding to $\beta$ = 0.05 (only 5 poisoned examples in $D_d$) is still significantly lower than the closest baseline (Sparsefed, 27.89\%).
-Variation with defense dataset ($D_d$) size is shown in Table \ref{tab:diff_D_d}.
-Results shows that \ouralgo\ is invariant towards the different fraction of $D_{clean}$, $\beta$ and size of $D_d$.
+Variation with $D_d$ size is shown in Table \ref{tab:diff_D_d}.
+We can see that \ouralgo{} can work with as few as 5 examples in the defense dataset.
+Results show that \ouralgo\ is invariant towards the different fractions of $D_{clean}$, $\beta$, and size of $D_d$.